KittyGiraudel/site/_posts/2016-10-13-css-hide-and-seek.md

 You can find it [on CodePen](http://codepen.io/ffoodd/pen/gwKZyq?editors=1100#) or in [this Gist](https://gist.github.com/ffoodd/000b59f431e3e64e4ce1a24d5bb36034).
 What do you think?

-## Edit
-10/19/2016

-### Screen readers and touch devices
+### Screen readers and touch devices (edit: 19/10/2016)

-Seeking some testers to make sure I didn't do any regressions, [Johan Ramon met a strange bug with VoiceOver](https://twitter.com/johan_ramon/status/788372720224526336).
-Digging further with [Sylvain Pigeard](https://github.com/PigeardSylvain) we found that `position: static` was buggy on iOS 10 + VO when `.sr-only-focusable` were focused.
+Seeking some testers to make sure I didn’t cause any regression, [Johan Ramon met a strange bug with VoiceOver](https://twitter.com/johan_ramon/status/788372720224526336).
+Digging further with [Sylvain Pigeard](https://github.com/PigeardSylvain), we found out that `position: static` is buggy on iOS 10 + VO when `.sr-only-focusable` is focused.

 As we thought we discovered a real bug, I headed up to Bootstrap in order to open an issue.
-But it came out that [an issue was already opened, inovking TalkBack too](https://github.com/twbs/bootstrap/issues/20732).
-I shared our result to contribute, then [Patrick H. Lauke](https://twitter.com/patrick_h_lauke) did an awesome (and still in progress) work to determinate and describe precisely the bugs.
+But it came out that [an issue was already opened, involving TalkBack too](https://github.com/twbs/bootstrap/issues/20732).
+I shared our result to contribute, then [Patrick H. Lauke](https://twitter.com/patrick_h_lauke) did an awesome (and still in progress) work to determinate and describe precisely the problem.
 As a result, he filled many bugs:

 * [Narrator](https://microsoftaccessibility.uservoice.com/forums/307429-microsoft-accessibility-feedback/suggestions/16717318-focusable-elements-should-fire-focus-event-recei), included in Windows 10 and Windows Phone;
 * [Chromium](https://bugs.chromium.org/p/chromium/issues/detail?id=657157), impacting TalkBack on Android;
 * [Firefox](https://bugzilla.mozilla.org/show_bug.cgi?id=1000082) — this one was already opened, but also by Patrick Lauke recently;
 * and finally, [two](https://bugs.webkit.org/show_bug.cgi?id=116046 "First webkit bug") [bugs](https://bugs.webkit.org/show_bug.cgi?id=163658 "Second webkit bug") for Webkit, impacting VoiceOver.

 So.
-In fact, **skip links don't work with screen readers on touch devices at the time of writing**.
+In fact, **skip links don’t work with screen readers on touch devices at the time of writing**.
 Nice.

 ### SEO